grokify/ringcentral-sdk-ruby/docs/usage/authorization/Authorization.md

 # Authorization

 This RingCentral SDK for Ruby has several methods for authentication and accessing resources.
 This allows you to select the best method for your use case.
+This page covers the following sections:

-1. Reference Approach - single user via password strategy used by RC Official SDKs
+1. Authorization Code Grant - 3-legged OAuth for end users supporting SSO
-1. Simple Approach - single user via password strategy - less verbose
+1. Password Grant - 2-legged OAuth for servers no supporting SSO
-1. Generic Approach - accepts any `OAuth2::AccessToken`
+1. Token Reuse - saving and reusing a token between SDK instances

 ## Authorization Code Grant